 Late cancellations can impact on the smooth running of the yard and the work load of the horses.
-If you need to cancel a ride after making a booking you may be charged.
-Private and semi private lessons booked for a Saturday or Sunday require 24 hours cancellation notice to avoid paying the late cancellation fee.
+If you need to cancel a ride after making a booking you can do this through the system as long as you give us 24 hours notice your fee will be credited to your account for future bookings.

-We ride in all weather although you can request a stable management lesson if you prefer not to go out in the rain; therefore we do charge for same day cancellation due to inclement weather.
+We ride in all weather although you can request a stable management lesson if you prefer not to go out in the rain and don't wish to lose your fee.
 Please check the weather forecast if you are worried about certain weather.
 We would cancel riding if it would be unsafe to ride due to weather conditions (please make sure we have a telephone number).

 2. What you can expect from us

 You will be treated with courtesy and respect.
 We aim to get lessons out on time however sometimes we are running late or need to deal with an emergency in which case we will keep you informed.

 All riders reserve the right not to ride a horse allocated to them, we accept requests for horses however these cannot be guaranteed and we would recommend you ride a variety of horses.
 You can request a change of instructor.

 Your lessons / hacks will be appropriate for your standard.
 Your coach will work with you to achieve your personal goals.
 We aim to make your riding lessons progressive however this does not necessarily mean each lesson will get faster or the jumps will always get bigger!

 We reserve the right to withdraw any client from an activity if we feel continuing would unsafe or inappropriate.
 A decision will be made by a qualified instructor or management and our decision is final although we would try to find an alternative activity.